...

 What is Bitcoin: Bitcoin is a digital currency that is traded between private individuals.
 No bank or service provider is in the middle, as is the case with our conventional monetary system.
 This is why Bitcoin is called a decentralized currency.
 No one can freeze your account, charge interest or impose a withdrawal limit on you.

 Who invented Bitcoin?
-Perhaps this is the most exciting question about Bitcoin.
-Because the Bitcoin founder naturally has an enormous amount of Bitcoins in his possession.
-Until today he is known only under the pseudonym Satoshi Nakamoto.
+This is perhaps the most exciting question about Bitcoin.
+Because the founder of Bitcoin naturally has an enormous amount of bitcoins in his possession.
+To this day, he is only known under the pseudonym Satoshi Nakamoto.
 His true identity remains uncertain.
-All that is known is that the person is certainly highly intelligent and is well versed in the world of cryptography.
-The Bitcoin white paper is open to everyone and therefore absolutely transparent or open source.
-In 2008 Satoshi put the idea of Bitcoin on paper and brought it to life in 2009.
-Back then, the value of a Bitcoin was so low that Bitcoin newcomers spent many hundreds of Bitcoins on a pizza.
-Today these would be incredibly large sums of money.
+All that is known is that the person is certainly highly intelligent and knows his way around the world of cryptography.
+The Bitcoin white paper is openly accessible to everyone and therefore absolutely transparent and open source.
+Satoshi put the idea of Bitcoin on paper in 2008 and brought it to life in 2009.
+At that time, the value of a Bitcoin was so low that Bitcoin beginners spent many hundreds of Bitcoins on a pizza.
+Today, this would be incredibly large sums of money.

 If you simply explain Bitcoin to make it easier for beginners, there is no getting around the topic of the wallet: